Code of Conduct and Discipline Policy #802

 B. The Conduct Policy Committee will review the Code, rules, regulations, and sanction provisions and approve any changes.

-C. The Conduct Policy Committee will be composed of a representative from each school, high school and college academic programs, campus police, and student life, with non-voting input from the Student Artist Association and High School Advisory Council.
+C. The Conduct Policy Committee will be composed of a representative from each school, high school and college academic programs, campus police, and student life, with non-voting input from the Student Government Association (SGA) and High School Student Government (SG).

 D. The Conduct Policy Committee shall provide an annual report to the Educational Planning and Policies/Student Life Committee of the Board of Trustees summarizing actions and changes.